rafasgj/t/README.md

 [jq](https://jqlang.github.io/jq/) is used to process the JSON file.

-`t` is distributed under the MIT license (see [LICENSE](LICENSE)), and aims to be as simple as possible.
+`t` is distributed under the MIT license (see [LICENSE](LICENSE)), and aims to have as few dependencies as possible.

 Installation